Binary Format#

 Each continuous directory contains the following files:

-• continuous.dat: A simple binary file containing N channels x M samples 16-bit integers in little-endian format.
+• continuous.dat: A simple binary file containing N channels x M samples signed 16-bit integers in little-endian format.
 Data is saved as ch1_samp1, ch2_samp1, ... chN_samp1, ch1_samp2, ch2_samp2, ..., chN_sampM.
-The value of the least significant bit needed to convert the 16-bit integers to physical units is specified in the bitVolts field of the relevant channel in the structure.oebin JSON file.
+The value of the least significant bit needed to convert the signed 16-bit integers to physical units is specified in the bitVolts field of the relevant channel in the structure.oebin JSON file.
 For “headstage” channels, multiplying by bitVolts converts the values to microvolts, whereas for “ADC” channels, bitVolts converts the values to volts.

 • sample_numbers.npy: A numpy array containing M 64-bit integers that represent the index of each sample in the .dat file since the start of acquisition.
 Note: This file was called timestamps.npy in GUI version 0.5.X.
 To avoid ambiguity, “sample numbers” always refer to integer sample index values starting in version 0.6.0.